moitorrijos/llamame-online-gatsby/README.md

     npx gatsby serve
     ```

+    The site will now be running at `http://localhost:9000` 🔥

-    You can upload the public folder in any web hosting or web server.
+    You can upload the public folder to any web web server.
 The site is 100% static.

     If you need more information on how to start a Gatsby developed website visit [Gatsby Quick Start Tutorial](https://www.gatsbyjs.org/docs/quick-start/)